 We work to always have our fields in cover crops whenever they are not planted in a main (or "cash") crop.
 Cover crops can reduce weed pressure, fix atmospheric nitrogen into soil nitrogen, add organic matter to soil, relieve soil compaction, reduce erosion, improve nutrient cycling, and host beneficial microbes, insects, and nematodes.
 We only use certified organic cover crop seed (unless not available like for sunn hemp).
 Using legume cover crops, we're able to grow all of our nitrogen needs directly in our soil.

 Beneficial Insects/Birds:We use flowering insectary strips of buckwheat and interplanting of sweet alyssum to attract and provide habitat for beneficial insects which pollinate our crops and are natural enemies of our crop pests.
-We have 22 songbird on the farm to increase insectivorous bird populations - plus 2 American kestrel boxes.
+We have 22 songbird nest boxes on the farm to increase insectivorous bird populations - plus 2 American kestrel boxes.
 These beneficial insects and birds are our primary strategy to regulate pest populations.

 Crop rotation: